rust-lang/rfcs/text/0000-eager.md

 Let's start by considering an example using `concat`, a macro for concatenating two identifiers to make a new one (similar to today's `concat_idents`).
-To be clear, this example macros is not part of this RFC.
+To be clear, this example macro is not part of this RFC.

 Let's imagine we have a struct with a bunch of fields and we want to make getters and setters for them all because we are feeling nostalgic for Java